yucissy/virtues/README.rst

 Install
 -----

-After cloning the project to a directory, run these commands in that directory to install the library (*and all development dependencies*):
+After cloning the project to a directory or downloading the .zip file, run these commands in that directory to install the library (*and all development dependencies*):

     $ python setup.py build && python setup.py install